gistopia/geoIndia/README.md

+# _THIS REPOSITORY IS NO LONGER BEING MAINTAINED.
+PLEASE PROCEED TO https://github.com/mnitin73/geoIndia FOR ACCESSING THE LATEST SHAPEFILES._

 # geoIndia
 Shapefiles and Geojsons of India according to Indians - For use in research and other academic or personal projects by Indians.